I was 16 years old.

 “He put a new song in my mouth, a hymn of praise to our God.
 Many will see and fear and put their trust in the LORD.”
 Psalm 40: 1-3

-As a sort of addendum, I want to share a cool thing that God did for me.
+As a sort of addendum, I want to share a beautiful and profound thing that God did for me.
 One of the things I really wanted to know was the sex of my baby so I could name them.
 The Lord gave me a dream.
 In my dream a blond haired, bright blue eyed boy about seven or eight years old was hugging me and telling me it was okay.
 I kept telling him I was sorry, but he just kept saying it was okay and he’d see me again one day.
 His name was David.

 “He heals the brokenhearted and binds up their wounds.”
 Psalm 147:3